pasqal-io/qoolqit/docs/contents/execution_deprecated.md

-This page refers to a soon to be deprecated way to run quantum programs as `program.run(backend_type=...)`.
+This page refers to a deprecated way to run quantum programs as `program.run(backend_type=...)`, which is not maintained anymore.
+Deprecation of the method happened in qoolqit v0.1.3 and future versions might remove it.
-All users are encouraged to move to the new emulators/QPU API described in [Execution](./execution.md).
+As an equivalent alternative, all users are encouraged to move to the new emulators/QPU API described in [Execution](./execution.md).

 # Executing a quantum program